fetty31/DMD3C/README.md

 ## 🔍 Overview

 DMD³C introduces a novel framework for **fine-grained depth completion** by distilling knowledge from **monocular foundation models**.
-This approach significantly enhances depth estimation accuracy in sparse data, especially in the regions without ground-truth.
+This approach significantly enhances depth estimation accuracy in sparse data, especially in regions without ground-truth supervision.

 ---